Creating a new diagnostic in quick-lint-js

 Each diagnostic in quick-lint-js has a unique diagnostic code as the

-We also need to pick a diagnostic severity, error or warning, as the
+We also need to pick a diagnostic severity, either

 warning